EmoCAST: Emotional Talking Portrait via Emotive Text Description: Introduction

 Overall, our main contributions are summarized as: \begin{itemize}

-\item We present EmoCAST, a novel framework for emotional talking portrait generation that integrates user-friendly emotional text prompts for lifelike expressions.
+\item We present EmoCAST, a novel framework for emotional talking portrait generation that integrates user-friendly emotional text prompts to produce lifelike expressions.

-\item To integrate emotion control, we develop two specific modules: a text-guided decoupled emotive module that aligns facial features with textual prompts while preserving identity, and an emotive audio attention module to model the relationship between controlled emotion and driving speech.
+\item To enable precise text-driven emotion control, we design two specific modules: a text-guided emotive attention module that aligns facial dynamics with textual prompts while preserving identity, and an emotive audio attention module to model the relationship between controlled emotion and driving speech.